Polar Shield™ - Thermally Insulated Iron Doors

 F. High Efficiency Kerf Seal in Door Stop

 J. High Density Polyurethane Foam in all cavities.

-K. Dual Pane Window with 9mm Argon Gap
+K. Triple Pane Window with 9mm Argon Gaps

 Conduction is the movement of heat through the steel structure itself.
 Since steel is an excellent heat conductor, over 40 times more conductive than glass, conduction is the most important factor to control.
 If conduction is not controlled by a thermal break, heat will travel from one side of the door to the other quickly.
 This is extremely inefficient - regular iron doors have a U Factor of over 4.3!.

 Regular iron doors conduct heat so that the inside surface of the door stays about the same temperature as it is outside.
 In winter these kind of doors can become wet with condensation which will drip onto the floor.
 This can cause damage to flooring and encourage rot or mold.
 When it gets colder, these doors can even form frost on the inside!

 With a U Factor as low as 0.27, Polar Shield™ doors are the only wrought iron doors suitable for all parts of the USA & Canada.